Aptean Launches AppCentral 2.0: The AI Platform Purpose-Built for Industries

 - Intelligent Workflows: Fully or partially automate tasks – such as generating purchase orders or rerouting shipments – with AppCentral’s AI agents.
 The possibilities are endless.

-- Role-Based AI Workspaces: Tailor AI dashboards to each role – from CFOs tracking overdue invoices to planners using AI agents to prepare for S&OP meetings.
+- Role-Based AI Workspaces: Tailor AI dashboards to each role – from finance leaders tracking overdue invoices to planners using AI agents to prepare for S&OP meetings.
 These workspaces help every employee work smarter and faster, and with greater focus.

-- Predictive Insights: Spot risks like hurricanes or tariff changes before they impact operations.
+- Predictive Insights: Spot risks like extreme weather events, regulatory shifts, or tariff changes before they impact operations.
 Vertical AI identifies threats and opportunities early, enabling companies to anticipate, act, and focus on what’s coming, instead of what’s happened.

 The possibilities extend far beyond Aptean’s solution set.
 AppCentral 2.0 customers can deploy AI agents and workflows to drive intelligent automation across all functions and processes, ranging from employee onboarding and supplier collaboration to task automation.